-- 1. In Card.h, in the public part of the Card class, declare a function called operator<< that takes an ostream& and a const Card&, and returns an ostream&, and precede this declaration with the word friend so C++ knows it can look at the contents of a Card, and - 2.
+- 1. In Card.h, in the public part of the Card class, declare a function called operator<< that takes an ostream& and a const Card&, and returns an ostream&, and precede this declaration with the word friend so C++ knows that it is a friend function and not a member-it's not part of the Card class but it can look at the private contents of a Card-and - 2.
 In Card.cpp, write the function.
 The header will be the same except for the word friend.
 (Notably, it will not include Card:: anywhere in the line!)
 Do not print anything directly to cout here-use the ostream parameter instead.